Skip to main content

 set_ui_wf_property()

-Sets different properties for the waveform control
+Sets different properties for the ui_waveform widget.

 <variable>